Frolipon/mosaico/BADSENDER.md

 It should have a default config for dev already setup.
 If you want to change some, create `.badsenderc` at the root of the project then fill with the values you want to overrride as described in the `.badsenderrc-example`

-those are the main developper commands:
+those are the main developer commands:

 ### Build the project for *production*